-In addition to this consultation which occurred before the document was written, we will publish the document on the Merseyside Fire & Rescue website (www.merseyfire.gov.uk) and our Facebook pages immediately after it is approved by the Fire & Rescue Authority.
-We will also use Twitter to signpost the publication.
+In addition to this consultation which occurred before the document was written, we published the IRMP for 2011/14 on the Merseyside Fire & Rescue website (www.merseyfire.gov.uk) and signposted it's publication on our Facebook and Twitter pages immediately after it was approved by the Fire & Rescue Authority.

-Our staff will be made aware of the document via email, which they will all receive, encouraging them to read and comment on the document.
+All of our staff were made aware of the document via email and they all received, encouragement to read and comment on the document, via an online questionnaire.

-We will also be sending a letter to all of our partners, representative bodies and interested parties, confirming the publication of the IRMP and encouraging them to take part in the consultation, which will run for 12 weeks.
+We also sent a letter to all of our partners, representative bodies and interested parties, confirming the publication of the IRMP and encouraging them to take part in the consultation, which ran for 12 weeks.
+In addition a series of meetings were conducted individually with all of the representative bodies who have members in Merseyside Fire and Rescue Service.

-We will provide hard copies of the document where requested.
+We provided hard copies of the document on request to everyone.